matias-ceau/scripts/docs/scripts/llm-script-describer.py.md

-<template># llm-script-describer.py
+# llm-script-describer.py

 ---

-A Python script to generate GitHub documentation for user scripts using OpenAI.
+Generates markdown documentation for scripts with LLM assistance.

 ---